elliotholden/lessons/meetup-presentations/systemd-user-units.md

         systemctl --user enable --now container-nginx.service

-6. Verify the website service is back online by goint to http://localhost:7777
+6. Verify the website service is back online by going to http://localhost:7777

+7. Restart the host system and verify the service comes back online by going to http://localhost:7777

 ## Registry !!!!!
 This section is under contstruction !!!!!